oceanprotocol/docs/data-farming/predictoordf.md

 **Predictoor DF makes Volume DF more attractive than status quo**, because the volume-based bounds on weekly rewards trends tend to be markedly higher for prediction feeds.
 (The Appendix has details.)

-**Curating is straightforward.** Ocean assets with high DCV are easy to identify: it's the 20 OPF-published prediction feeds.
-This makes the choice of veOCEAN allocation easy: point to those 20 assets.
+**Curating is straightforward.** Ocean assets with high DCV are easy to identify: it's the 20 OPF-published prediction feeds (minus the two free ones).
+This makes the choice of veOCEAN allocation easy: point to those 20-2=18 assets.
 (Only OPF-published feeds are eligible.)

 **Doing Volume DF gives Passive DF rewards too**, of course.